Guidelines & FAQ

 Is Duke Farms open all year?

-When does the assistance tram run?
+When does the assistance shuttle run?

 Are bicycles allowed at Duke Farms?